JanHerca/urantiapedia/output/wikijs/en/article/Dan_Massey/Cooperation_with_the_Supreme.md

 Although I have often spoken of such matters as the physics and the astronomy of _The Urantia Book_, I am relatively disinterested in these matters of interpretation of the cosmology of the book.
 I am an armchair hobbyist in both these fields.
 My actual, personal interest- the interest through which the book has profoundly affected my life-lies in deductive logic, the formal reasoning by which man seeks a direct knowledge of the Absolute (without the apparent benefit of revelation).
 There are a few parts of _The Urantia Book_ in which mathematical methods and results are discussed, but it is not my purpose today to examine these.
 Rather, I invite you to explore, with me, the further reaches of spiritual understanding and faith which may be reached by inference from the teachings of the book.

 God the Father has given a mandate to all finite creation, “Be you perfect, even as I am perfect.” _The Urantia Book_ holds out to us the example of human perfection in the mortal life of Jesus of Nazareth.
 The procedures to achieve such dynamic perfection are clearly expressed many times.
 Jesus lived his entire life as if in the presence of the Father.
 Jesus' life was wholly dedicated to doing his Father's will.
-And this is surely a most desirable state of being, for we are told that “_... what a son desires and the Father wills will certainly come to pass._” ([UB 118:6.5](/en/The_Urantia_Book/118#p6_5)) How liberating from the partiality of human existence to know with certainty that one can contribute, even in this life, something of eternal value in the Supreme!
+And this is surely a most desirable state of being, for we are told that “_... what a son desires and the Father wills will certainly come to pass._” (<a id="a44_568"></a>[UB 118:6.5](/en/The_Urantia_Book/118#p6_5)) How liberating from the partiality of human existence to know with certainty that one can contribute, even in this life, something of eternal value in the Supreme!

 Between the thought and the deed falls the shadow...
 How is the wholehearted commitment of faith to be motivated?
 Here is paradox.
 How can I know that I am doing God's will?
 How can I know that my wholehearted commitment of faith will not engage my energies in some delusion of desire from which I would have been protected by a more reserved approach?
 Or would my prudent reservation condemn my supreme effort to fruitless dissipation?
 Shall I fail through unwise overcommitment or through overly cautious undercommitment?
 And will not the potential failure, which now seems increasingly inevitable, further disprove my belief and weaken my will to act upon it?